talamantesvictor/dotfiles/README.md

 # Victor's dotfiles

-Victor Talamantes' bare git repo with configuration files.
+Victor Talamantes' bare git repo with personal configuration files.

 **What are dotfiles?**
 Configuration files with a dot prefix (.) used to personalize your Linux or other Unix-based systems.